OpenJML/openjml.github.io/tutorial/SplittingProofs.md

 {% include_relative T_split1.out %}
 ```
 First a few details:
-* We use the `--progress` option so we can see what is happening (always use that option with splits, at least until they are all succdessful)
+* We use the `--progress` option so we can see what is happening (always use that option with splits, at least until they are all successful)
 * The `--split` option ...
 TODO
-* In th scae of a loop, the split statement is put between the loop specification and the loop itself.
+* In the case of a loop, the split statement is put between the loop specification and the loop itself.

-Now note that four splits are produced.
+Now note that four splits were produced in the example above.
 First there is a split at the if-statement, `A` for the _then_ branch, `B` for the _else_ branch.
 Then, within the _then_
 branch, there is a switch statement with three cases, which will be labeled `A`, `B`, and `C`.
 So we have four splits with designators, `AA`, `AB`, `AC`, `B`.
 OpenJML attempts verification for each of these in turn.
-* Case AA fails; the `show ` statement tells us that the value of `i` is `1`, as we expect.
+* Case AA fails; the `show` statement tells us that the value of `i` is `1`, as we expect.
 * Case AB succeeds, so we don't get a counterexample, but we surmise that `i` must be `2`.
 * Case AC fails again, now with an `i` that is positive but not `1` or `2`.
 * Case B fails, now with some `i` that is non-positive and `p` is false.